Updated Value-Add Strategies to Rethink the Buy-Fix-Sell Game panel

 - How has the crisis changed the rehab business plan?
 Are social amenities now less valued?

-- Which technologies suddenly make a lot more sense to incorporate into refurbished properties?
+- Which technologies are being incorporated into newly refurbished properties?

 Powered by GreenPearl